 Marty has more than 25 years of federal, commercial, nonprofit and multilateral project management experience.
 He specializes in business strategy, IT strategy and transformation, change management, program management, business case development and both business and enterprise architectures.

-Prior to Accenture, Marty served as a leader in the national and community service and workforce skills fields, crafting numerous pieces of relevant legislation ranging from significant amendments in work-study and service-learning to notable laws including the King Holiday & Service Act, National & Community Service Trust Act of 1993, and School-to-Work Opportunities Act of 1993.
+Prior to Accenture, Marty served as a leader in the national and community service and workforce skills fields, crafting numerous pieces of relevant legislation ranging from significant amendments in work-study and service-learning to notable laws including the King Holiday & Service Act of 1994, National & Community Service Trust Act of 1993, and School-to-Work Opportunities Act of 1993.

 He is an advocate of social responsibility and committed to diversity awareness and training as well as minority recruiting and awareness.
 Marty is engaged in HBCU recruiting and is the executive sponsor of the Accenture U.S. African-American employee resource group.
 He earned a B.A. in economics from the University of Notre Dame, where he serves on the board of trustees and the board of fellows, and an MBA from Harvard University.
 He lives in Falls Church, Virginia, with his wife and three children.